Everything You Need To Know About Microdosing Botox

 How much does it cost?

-It depends on where you live and the experience of your injector, but expect to pay in the ballpark of $500 (£380).
+It depends on where you live and the experience of your injector, but expect to pay in the ballpark of $500 (~ $650 CAD).

 Does it hurt?